jurulz/Postgres_Tekno/README.md

 ## **How to Use**

+If You have getting this error:  " The file C:\Install_Postgress_Teknoparrotv1-0.ps1 is not digitally signed.
+You cannot run this script on the current system."

+**Open a powershell in admin and run this command**: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+Of course the Script is not digitaly signed ;)

 1. **Download the Script**: Clone the repository or download the script file `Install_Postgress_Teknoparrotv1-0.ps1`.
 2. **Run the Script**: Execute the script in a PowerShell session with administrative privileges.